 To reiterate, I don't think having sex beforehand guarantees doom in the future marriage.
 And this is not meant to be a guilt trip if your past or current choices do not line up with this principle.
-I simply believe that if we, as Christians, take the admonition of the Prayer Book seriously, allowing clear perspective and practicing self-control within the dating relationship should be something we encourage.
+I simply believe that if we, as Christians, take the admonition of the Prayer Book seriously, then allowing for a clear perspective and practicing self-control within the dating relationship should be something we encourage.

-I believe abstinence is the wisest route for one to make a good and free choice.
+I believe abstinence is the wisest route for one to make a wise and free choice.
 I think it is a major facet of how one can date really well and enter into a marriage advisedly and reverently, deliberately, and in accordance with the purposes for which it was instituted by God.

 Choose wisely, choose freely, and have fun!